learn-co-curriculum/html-css-learn-workflow-ide/README.md

 And always make sure you have a working Internet connection so that you can save and submit your labs.

-You are now ready to practice the Learn workflow with your first lab!
-Congratulations!
+You are now ready to practice the Learn workflow with your first lab, up next!
+Get ready for it!

+<p class='util--hide'>View <a href='https://learn.co/lessons/html-css-learn-workflow-ide'>HTML CSS Learn Workflow IDE</a> on Learn.co and start learning to code for free.</p>